 Although most dairy calves don’t get to stay with their mothers long enough to be forcibly weaned with nose rings or plates, some dairy farmers have found another use for these distressing devices.
 Even in female dairy calves taken from their mothers at birth, the urge to nurse is still so strong that, when they are moved from isolation to group pens at 2 or 3 months of age, many calves will attempt to suckle the udders of other calves.
 This suckling induces a hormone imbalance in the suckled calves, and damages their young udders.
 In such cases, a nose ring or plate is frequently affixed to the offending calves to prevent them from suckling other calves in the absence of a mother.

 Some consumers will be quick to point out that there are plenty of dairy farms where weaning rings and plates aren’t used.
 But the truth is that as long as people believe the absurdity that it is normal or necessary to steal and consume another species of animal’s breast milk, and as long as people believe it is morally acceptable to invade the reproductive systems and mothering of other animals, then cruelties like the one in this video will occur.
-Because if the lives of dairy cows don’t even matter enough for us to refrain from enslaving and exploiting them for a fleeting pleasure, then on what grounds can their suffering possibly be said to matter?
+Because if the lives of dairy cows don’t even matter enough for us to refrain from exploiting them for a fleeting pleasure, then on what grounds can their suffering possibly be said to matter?

-Add this to the list of atrocities inflicted on animals in the dairy industry: dehorning; tail-docking; udder-singeing; sexual violation; separation of families; slaughter of young dairy cows when their milk production declines; and slaughter of calves, who, in their last moments of life, are still so eager to nurse their mothers that they will suckle the fingers of their slaughterers.
+Add this to the list of atrocities inflicted on animals in the dairy industry: dehorning; tail-docking; udder-singeing; sexual violation; separation of families; slaughter of young dairy cows when their milk production declines; and slaughter of calves, who, in their last moments of life, are still so eager to nurse their mothers that they will even suckle the fingers of their slaughterers.

 Eliminating dairy cruelty from your diet doesn’t have to be difficult.
 Check out our Guide to Going Dairy Free for delicious plant-based milks, cheeses, creams, yogurts and more.